AuroraKarow/net_decimal/wiki/field_en.md

 ## `float_point_format`

 The `long double` type of current number.
-It would meet truncating error when the significant figures of current number surpass the `long double` type.
+It would meet truncating error when the significant figure of current number surpasses the `long double` type.
 Property.

 ## `integer_format`

 The `int64_t` type of current number.
-It would meet truncating error when the significant figures of current number surpass the `int64_t` type.
+It would meet truncating error when the significant figure of current number surpasses the `int64_t` type.
 Property.